Father fronts: How a voucher-less family gatecrashed MIQ

 But he soon ran into a cost-of-living problem.
 Unable to rent a home on Australia's east coast (where landlords wanted to lock the family into a 12- or 18-month lease in a tight market), the only option was expensive Airbnb properties.

-Goode discovered equivalent accommodation was only a third the price in Fiji, and booked his family on a December 12 flight to Nadi, stopping over in Auckland.
+Goode discovered equivalent accommodation was only a third the price in Fiji, and booked his family on a December 12 Air New Zealand flight to Nadi, stopping over in Auckland.

 The entrepreneur says there was never any intention to stay in Auckland.
 "We had return flights to Sydney booked.
 We were going to Fiji because it was cheaper.